Textualize/textual/docs/guide/design.md

 # Themes

-Textual comes with several built-in themes.
+Textual comes with several built-in themes, and it's easy to create your own.
-You can also easily create your own themes.

 A theme is a simple Python object which maps variable names to colors.
 Here's an example: